aplaceof/FlowScope/README.md

 # postscript

-There is  some  content about  business analysis about   anti-money laundering,  if you are interested, go straight. https://github.com/aplaceof/FlowScope/blob/main/business_analysis.md
+There is  some  content about  business analysis  of   anti-money laundering,  if you are interested, go straight. https://github.com/aplaceof/FlowScope/blob/main/business_analysis.md